sciZer0/newdiscoveries/a/README.md

 14.7 (m) - 4.9 (m) = 9.8 m24.5 (m) - 14.7 (m) = 9.8 m34.3 (m) - 24.5 (m) = 9.8 m44.1 (m) - 34.3 (m) = 9.8 mand so on.

-“Official” science wrongly believes that this difference in the distances (9.8 m) is due to the different-in-size Work that Gravitational Force (Invisible Hand) is doing during every second.
+"Official" science wrongly believes that this difference in the distances (9.8 m) is due to the different-in-size Work that Gravitational Force (Invisible Hand) is doing during every second.

-Unfortunately, “official” science is absolutely wrong.
+Unfortunately, "official" science is absolutely wrong.

 And right now I will give you the explanation of what is the real reason for this difference in the distances.